 1 2 3 4 5 6 7 8 $forwardToReplicas = true; $index->setSettings( [ 'searchableAttributes' => ['name', 'description'], ], $forwardToReplicas );

-Whenever you forward settings changes to replicas, you completely replace the previous setting on the replica.
+Whenever you copy settings changes to indices, you replace the previous setting on the index.
 For example, if you change the ranking formula on the primary index to include a sort on an

 inventory attribute, and then choose to copy the updated